-- 6. [Optional] If you want to add backups from another machine, attach the media to that machine and perform the same steps.
-You need a separate Initial Seeding license for each machine that you want to back up. - Package (p.
-426) the media along with a prepaid return shipping label and send it to Acronis by physical mail.
-The address is available on your account management Web page > Initial Seeding / Recovery tab > Orders in process > Initial Seeding orders > Datacenter address. - 8.
-On the same Web page, mark the order as "shipped" and track (p.
-428) the order status. - 9.
-Once you observe that the backup has been uploaded on the online storage, you can edit the backup plan to do incremental backups: - In Backup scheme, select the desired backup scheme and specify its settings. - Click Save.
+3. [Optional] If you want to add backups from another machine, attach the media to that machine and perform the same steps.
+You need a separate Initial Seeding license for each machine that you want to back up.

+Packaging and sending

+1. Package the media along with a prepaid return shipping label.

+Important Carefully follow the instructions in the "How to package a hard drive for shipment?" (p.
+421) section, to ensure that your hard drive is safely delivered and returned.

+- 2. Send the media to Acronis by physical mail. - 3.
+On your account management webpage, mark the order as "shipped" and track (p.
+424) the order status.

+Creating subsequent backups

+Once you observe that the backup has been uploaded to the cloud storage, you can edit the backup plan to do incremental backups:

+- In Backup scheme, select the desired backup scheme and specify its settings. - Click Save.

-When started manually or on schedule, your backup plan will add incremental backups to the initial backup stored in the online storage.
+When started manually or on a schedule, your backup plan will add incremental backups to the initial backup stored in the cloud storage.